brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/tengus.md

 >
 > _Leopard Trance (Ex):_ Using the swiftness of the leopard, a swordmaster's evasive footwork confuses her opponents.
 When in this trance, a swordmaster gains the benefits of the Mobility feat.
 >
-> _Monkey Trance (Ex:_ As the monkey springs, the swordmaster leaps from the reach of her enemies.
+> _Monkey Trance (Ex):_ As the monkey springs, the swordmaster leaps from the reach of her enemies.
 While in this trance, a swordmaster can make an [Acrobatics](skill_dir/acrobatics#_acrobatics) check opposed by an opponent's CMD.
 If she succeeds, she may move 5 feet as a swift action within the opponent's threatened area; this movement does not provoke attacks of opportunity and does not count as a 5-foot step.
 >
-> _Serpent Trance (Ex:_ Like the serpent, the swordmaster's quick movements allow her to catch her opponent unawares.
-While in this trance, a swordmaster receives a +4 bonus on [Bluff](skill_dir/bluff#_bluff) checks made to feint during combat.
+> _Serpent Trance (Ex):_ Like the serpent, the swordmaster's quick movements allow her to catch her opponent unawares.
+While in this trance, a swordmaster receives a +4 bonus on [Bluff](skills/bluff#_bluff) checks made to feint during combat.
 >
-> _Tiger Trance (Ex:_ The swordmaster pounces upon her opponents, striking with the ferocity and brute force of a wild tiger.
+> _Tiger Trance (Ex):_ The swordmaster pounces upon her opponents, striking with the ferocity and brute force of a wild tiger.
 While in this trance, a swordmaster can make a combat maneuver check against an opponent within charge range.
 If she succeeds, she may charge that opponent and make a full attack against that opponent.
 >
 > This ability replaces all increments of trap sense.